Men accused of killing Dalit teenager acquitted by Rajkot court

 A court in the Rajkot district’s Gondal town on Monday acquitted all the persons accused of murdering a 19-year-old Dalit in 2019, The Indian Express reported.

-The man, Rajesh Sondarva, was allegedly clubbed to death as as he had opposed bail for the persons accused of killing his father, Right to Information activist Nanji Sondarva.
+The man, Rajesh Sondarva, was allegedly clubbed to death as he had opposed bail for the persons accused of killing his father, Right to Information activist Nanji Sondarva.

-The eight who have been acquitted include former Congress worker Mahendrasinh Jadeja, his son Divyraj, Ajaysing Jadeja, his son Dhruvrajsinh, Yuvrajsinh and his brother Deependrasinh, Mali Jadeja and Bhanubha Gohil.
+The eight who have been acquitted include former Congress worker Mahendrasinh Jadeja, his son Divyraj, Ajaysinh Jadeja, his son Dhruvrajsinh, Yuvrajsinh and his brother Deependrasinh, Mali Jadeja and Bhanubha Gohil.

 Mahendrasinh, Ajaysinh and Mali’s father Narendrasinh have also been named as accused persons in Nanji Sondarva’s murder.